flymin/Hackintosh-Thinkpad-X1-Extreme/README.md

 ### DSDT patch

 - Battery level display (directly use RehabMan/thinkpad x230i patch)
-- Keyboard function keys, volume and screen brightness (DSDT EC _Q14, _Q15 patch)
+- Keyboard function keys, volume and screen brightness (DSDT EC _Q14, _Q15 patch), [see](https://github.com/zysuper/Thinkpad-X1-extreme-EFI/issues/18#issuecomment-502606377).
 - Audio Layout (change any one of the patches and change layout id to 31, this may remain rudimentary with alcid=31 in conflg.plist)

 ### kext modifications